adonev/NumAnal2021/index.md

 ---
 # Numerical Analysis (MATH-UA.0252/MA-UY_4424)

 This class will be online on zoom (scheduled via NYU classes) during the Spring of 2021, **Mon+Wed 2-3:15pm**.
-Recitation is tentatively presently scheduled for Fridays 11am-12:15pm but may be re-scheduled shortly to better fit remote students.
+Recitation will be Fridays 11am-12:15pm during the first two sessions, and then switch to **Tue 9:15am-10:30am** to better fit remote students.
 For some important dates see the [Lectures](Lectures.md) tab.

 All materials related to this course, including lecture notes, homeworks, schedule, etc., will be posted here.
 We will use [CampusWire](https://campuswire.com/) for a communication board for group work and questions (signup link will be sent via NYU Classes), and [Gradescope](https://www.gradescope.com) for submitting and grading of homeworks and midterm.